NrgXnat/xsync/README.md

 Version 1.3.5-SNAPSHOT  As of October 15, 2020

 Added ability to modify fields, within a datatype, which contain references to subject IDs or image session IDs.
-See section on Datatype Tranformation Before Sync
+See section on Datatype Transformation Before Sync

 Version 1.3.3 As of February 4, 2019